Chaka Khan: Personal life

-Khan is vegan, saying she adopted the diet to lose weight and combat high blood pressure and Type-2 diabetes.
+Khan is plant-based, saying she adopted the diet to lose weight and combat high blood pressure and Type-2 diabetes.

-Khan has struggled with drug abuse and alcoholism, having abused cocaine, heroine, prescription medication, and alcohol.
+Khan has struggled with drug abuse and alcoholism, having abused cocaine, heroin, prescription medication, and alcohol.
 Her drug use ended in 1999 in her late 40s.
 In 2016, she and her sister entered rehab for dependency to prescription medication which she initially took for an injury.
 She also had an on-and-off struggle with alcoholism until 2005, declaring herself sober.

-In 2006, her son Damien Holland was accused of murder after 17-year-old Christopher Bailey was shot dead.
+In 2006, her 29 year old son Damien Holland was accused of murder using an M16 rifle after 17-year-old Christopher Bailey was shot dead while arguing over a girlfriend in Khan's home.
 Khan testified on her son's behalf.
 Holland claimed the shooting was an accident.
-He was acquitted in the criminal trial and found liable in the civil suit.
+He was acquitted in the criminal trial but found liable in a civil suit.

-Though she sang at both the 2000 Democratic and Republican conventions, Khan says that she is more of a "Democratic-minded person".
+Khan performed at both the 2000 Democratic and Republican conventions, but describes herself as more of a "Democratic-minded person".

 Khan was featured in a 2013 episode of Celebrity Ghost Stories, in which she told the story of a shadow man who followed her on tour for years, until she met a guardian angel who admonished her to change her life or die.
+In August 2026, she was the guest for UK BBC Radio 4's Desert Island Discs, where her musical choices included Led Zeppelin's "What Is and What Should Never Be" and Joni Mitchell's "California".

 Khan was inducted as an honorary member of Zeta Phi Beta sorority in November 2020.

 Khan is a cousin of singer Lou Rawls.

 Awards and nominations

+American Music Awards

+The American Music Awards are awarded annually.
+Khan has received 4 nominations.